aman050504/DQN-Based-Reinforcement-Learning-for-Tic-Tac-Toe-/README.md

 - [License](#license)

 ## Project Overview
-This project demonstrates the use of **Shallow Q-Networks** to train an agent to play Tic-Tac-Toe.
+This project demonstrates the use of **Deep Q-Networks** to train an agent to play Tic-Tac-Toe.
 The agent uses **Q-learning**, a type of reinforcement learning, to decide the best actions at each step of the game.
-The neural network, which is shallow compared to more complex Deep Q-Networks (DQNs), helps the agent learn from the experience replay buffer and improve its performance over time.
+The neural network, helps the agent learn from the experience replay buffer and improve its performance over time.

 ## Requirements
 To run the project, you'll need the following: